The Mergers & Acquisitions Review: Singapore

 ii The Singapore Code on Takeovers and Mergers

-The Singapore Code on Takeovers and Mergers (Code) governs the conduct, timing, approach and documentation in relation to takeovers and mergers of corporations with a primary listing of their equity securities in Singapore, business trusts with a primary listing of their units in Singapore and real estate investment trusts.14 The Code is issued by the Monetary Authority of Singapore, pursuant to the SFA.15 Unlisted public companies and unlisted registered business trusts with more than 50 shareholders or unitholders, as the case may be, and net tangible assets of S$5 million or more, must also observe the letter and spirit of the Code, wherever possible and appropriate.16
+The Singapore Code on Takeovers and Mergers (the Code) governs the conduct, timing, approach and documentation in relation to takeovers and mergers of corporations with a primary listing of their equity securities in Singapore, business trusts with a primary listing of their units in Singapore and real estate investment trusts.15 The Code is issued by the Monetary Authority of Singapore, pursuant to the SFA.16 Unlisted public companies and unlisted registered business trusts with more than 50 shareholders or unitholders, as the case may be, and net tangible assets of S$5 million or more, must also observe the letter and spirit of the Code, wherever possible and appropriate.17

-The Securities Industry Council (SIC) oversees the administration and enforcement of the Code and, under the SFA, has the power to investigate any dealing in securities that is connected with a takeover or merger transaction.17 The Code itself does not have the force of law; however, a breach could result in sanctions imposed by the SIC.18 Such sanctions include a private reprimand, public censure or, in a flagrant case, further action as the SIC deems fit, including actions designed to deprive the offender temporarily or permanently of its ability to enjoy the facilities of the securities market.19
+The Securities Industry Council (SIC) oversees the administration and enforcement of the Code and, under the SFA, has the power to investigate any dealing in securities that is connected with a takeover or merger transaction.18 The Code itself does not have the force of law; however, a breach could result in sanctions imposed by the SIC.19 Such sanctions include a private reprimand, public censure or, in a flagrant case, further action as the SIC deems fit, including actions designed to deprive the offender temporarily or permanently of its ability to enjoy the facilities of the securities market.20

 iii The SGX-ST Listing Rules

-Companies listed on the Singapore Exchange (SGX-ST) must additionally comply with the SGX-ST Listing Rules (the Listing Rules) contained in the SGX-ST Listing Manual (the Listing Manual).
-The Listing Manual comprises the Mainboard Rules, which apply to companies listed on the Mainboard of the SGX-ST; and the Catalist Rules, which apply to companies listed on the Catalist Board of the SGX-ST. The Listing Rules applicable to Mainboard and Catalist-listed companies are broadly similar in the context of M&A transactions.20 Listed companies are required to disclose or obtain shareholders' approval (or both) for transactions such as acquisitions and realisations that meet certain thresholds relating to, among other things, net asset value, net profits, aggregate consideration and number of consideration shares issued.21 Where as a consequence of an acquisition the public shareholdings of the listed company fall below 10 per cent, the company may be subject to delisting.22
+Companies listed on the Singapore Exchange (SGX-ST) must additionally comply with the SGX-ST Listing Rules (Listing Rules) contained in the SGX-ST Listing Manual (Listing Manual).
+The Listing Manual comprises the Mainboard Rules, which apply to companies listed on the Mainboard of the SGX-ST, and the Catalist Rules, which apply to companies listed on the Catalist of the SGX-ST. The Listing Rules applicable to Mainboard and Catalist-listed companies are broadly similar in the context of M&A transactions.21 Listed companies are required to disclose or obtain shareholders' approval (or both) for transactions such as acquisitions and realisations that meet certain thresholds relating to, among other things, net asset value, net profits, aggregate consideration and number of consideration shares issued.22 Where the public shareholdings of the listed company fall below 10 per cent as a consequence of an acquisition, the company may be subject to suspension of trading or delisting.23

 Developments in corporate and takeover law and their impact